High Performance Git

 A Tiny -- Probe

-You can make the ambiguity visible with a branch and a directory that share the same name:
+You see this with a branch and a directory that share the same name:

 git init demo-double-meaning